4-DS/SinaraML-Def-Guide/docs/source/intro.rst

 Intro
 =====

 **The Sinara ML Definitive Guide** is a guide to systematic development of ML models using the Sinara Framework.
-This guide is about ML pipelines (ML system) development not about using specialized Data Science libraries to train models or mathematics.
+This guide is about ML pipelines (ML system) development not about using specialized Data Science libraries to train models or math.
 Sinara Framework allows the Data Scientist to focus on Data Science tasks by minimize the efforts associated with engineering and other dev and ops tasks.

 The problem of Data Science in non-IT companies
 ===============================================